Industrial Mission Association Archive

 In 2006 the Library received a small quantity of papers from the widow of Rev. Ian Mackay (1931–2003) concerning Sheffield Industrial Mission, 1963–95, including papers relating to the virtual break up of the Mission in 1965/6, and to mission work in the steel industry.

 More recently Rev. Michael Atkinson, secretary of the IMA from 1969 to 1975, transferred his papers to the Library, dating from 1958 to 2003.
+There have also been several smaller accessions of related material in more recent years.

 - Catalogues available via Special Collections Reading Rooms; some parts of the archive are uncatalogued.